 music for misfits

 Electronic music appeals to me because of its structure and the possibility to break it.
 For me, true freedom is only possible with a clear scope of action.
-Without it, there’s nothing to align yourself to – and nothing to position yourself against.
-The absence of rules means the absence of choice – and who are we if we’re not able to choose our own fate?
+Without rules, there’s nothing to align yourself to – and nothing to position yourself against.
+The absence of scope means the absence of choice – and who are we if we’re not able to choose our own fate?